thomazyazima/thomazyazima.github.io/week-2/11-gps1-1/README.md

 You can imagine that in a big project, this can be a huge time waster.
 Good git work flow can prevent merge conflicts from being a problem.

-Here is a discussion about preventing merge conflicts, this is good to keep in mind as you move forward with your git use. (stack overflow)[http://stackoverflow.com/questions/16490873/how-to-avoid-git-conflicts-in-a-team]
+Review [this](http://stackoverflow.com/questions/16490873/how-to-avoid-git-conflicts-in-a-team) discussion about preventing merge conflicts.
+It's good to keep in mind as you move forward with your git education.

 ## Release 5: Discuss